-Working under vacuum, the deaerator pulls the air and/or other volatile components which could have entered, to the surfaces of the product.
+Working under vacuum, the deaerator pulls the air and/or other volatile components which could have entered to the surfaces of the product.

 The deaerator also acts as a buffer tank for the product, regulating the flow to the production line.
-The flow rate can be adjusted and a flow meter is installed to give precise control.
+The flow rate can be adjusted and a flow-meter is installed to give precise control.

 In order to achieve effective CIP cleaning a centrifugal CIP pump is fitted in series with the product pump.
-Beyond the product pump a safety valve is fitted to prevent over-pressurization of the processing line, a pressure gauge and a visual thermometer are also fitted before the product heating section.
+Beyond the product pump a safety valve is fitted to prevent over-pressurization of the processing line, a pressure gauge and thermometer are also fitted before the product heating section.